apache/spark/docs/sql-ref-syntax-dml-load.md

 One or more partition column name and value pairs.

 ##### ***LOCAL***:
-If specified, local file system is used.
-Otherwise, the default file system is used.
+If specified, it causes the `INPATH` to be resolved against the local file system, instead of the default file system, which is typically distributed storage.

 ##### ***OVERWRITE***:
 If specified, existing data in the table is overwritten.
 Otherwise, new data is appended to the table.